VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

     	-dst can point to the previous backup.
 In this case incremental backup is performed, i.e. only changed data is uploaded -loggerLevel string
     	Minimum level of errors to log.
-Possible values: INFO, ERROR, FATAL, PANIC (default "INFO") -memory.allowedPercent float
+Possible values: INFO, ERROR, FATAL, PANIC (default "INFO") -maxBytesPerSecond int
+    	The maximum upload speed.
+There is no limit if it is set to 0 -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy (default 60) -origin string